jnozzi/cocoadev.com/SiteContent/General/UniqueIDInCoreData.markdown

 ----

-By reading the ''Core Data Programming Guide'' and following the references to the other documentation.
+By reading the *Core Data Programming Guide* and following the references to the other documentation.
 Everything you've asked is well-documented.

 ----